 Preventing Excessive Alcohol Consumption

 Excessive alcohol consumption is the third leading cause of preventable death in the United States and is a risk factor for many health and societal problems.
-In 2006, the estimated economic cost of excessive drinking in the U. S. was $223.5 billion (Bouchery et al 2011).
+In 2010, the estimated economic cost of excessive drinking in the U. S. was $249 billion (Sacks et al., 2015).

-- Binge drinking is defined as five or more drinks during a single occasion for men or four or more drinks during a single occasion for women.
+- Binge drinking, the most common form of drinking, is defined as consuming five or more drinks during a single occasion for men or four or more drinks during a single occasion for women.

 |Interventions Directed to the General Population|

 |Regulation of Alcohol Outlet Density||Recommended

 |Enhanced Enforcement of Laws Prohibiting Sales to Minors||Recommended

 Esser MB, Hedden SL, Kanny D, Brewer RD, Gfroerer JC, Naimi TS.
 Prevalence of alcohol dependence among US adult drinkers, 2009–2011.
 Prev Chronic Dis 2014;11:140329.

 Sacks JJ, Gonzales KR, Bouchery EE, Tomedi LE, Brewer RD.
 2010 national and state costs of excessive alcohol consumption.
 American Journal of Preventive Medicine 2015;49(5):e73–9.